-MAES-related developments in Estonia
+MAES-related developments in Estonia (March 2021)

 The preliminary methodology for MAES of marine and inland water ecosystems was worked out during the project “Development of methods for assessment and mapping of ecosystem services of marine and inland waters” that was conducted in 2014–2015 in Estonia and was co-funded by the EEA and Norway Grants.

 In the framework of the maritime spatial planning process, different ecosystem-services related works have been carried out.
 Selected marine ecosystem services have been modelled, assessed and mapped in the course of ELME project (2019) as well as within other activities (e.g., in 2016–2017).
 Both monetary and biophysical assessments have been given.
 In the case of some services, terrestrial coastal zone are included in addition to the offshore areas.
 Marine ecosystem MAES results are integrated with an economic impact model of marine areas developed under the management of the Ministry of Finance that is responsible for the maritime spatial planning process (see also PlanWise4Blue tool below).

 Regarding MAES of freshwater ecosystems, LIFE IP CleanEst (2019–2028) is developing and implementing the preliminary methodology of 2014–2015.
 In parallel with restoration of ecosystems and other project activities, it has been started with regional MAES works in northeastern Estonia during this project (both monetary and biophysical assessments).
 The project results could be suitable for upscaling to a national level.
 The report and maps of the initial results will be completed in 2021

 Publication and availability of the MAES results